neilcronin/warpath/1_statements/README.md

 --

-Write a statement that prints the value of "true" to the screen.
+Write a statement that prints the value of "true" to the screen twice in two different ways.

 --

-Write a statement that prints that value of "false" to the screen.
+Write a statement that prints that value of "false" to the screen twice in two different ways.